 Each child's Personalised Support Plan is reviewed termly and new SMART targets are set.
-This is monitored by class teachers and SENDCO and is shared with parents/carers in end of term review meetings.
+This is monitored by class teachers and SENDCO and shared half termly with parents.
+Additionally, the Personalised Support Plans are reviewed termly and then shared with parents/carers in end of term review meetings with class teachers and/or SENDco.

 For pupils with a medical condition, an Individual Health Care Plan (IHCP) may be written with SENDCO and parents/carers to guide staff on how to manage certain needs.
 Some children, with more complex needs, may have external agencies present to meet about their IHCP.
 If additional equipment is needed to support a child within school, this would be addressed at these meetings.
 If a child's needs go beyond the school's expertise, advice will be sought from Sefton's Special Education Needs Inclusion Service (SENIS).
 This may include an application for additional funding through a costed Educational, Health and Care Plan (EHCP) which is reviewed annually.